JingxiangH/JingxiangH.github.io/_pages/about.md

 My Email is [jxhuang21@m.fudan.edu.cn](jxhuang21@m.fudan.edu.cn).

 My research experience is listed in the page RESEARCH, and writing samples are attached there.
-I have included my participation in extracurricular activities in the page ACTIVITY as well.

 Detailed information can be found in my CV [Jingxiang's Curriculum Vitae](../assets/HJX_CV.pdf).